Invasive Plant

 About This Species

-Himalayan balsam is also known as Policeman’s helmet.
-Originally from the Himalayan region of South Asia, this plant can take over areas with moist soils, including stream and riverbanks.
+Himalayan balsam (Policeman’s helmet, Ornamental jewelweed, Kiss-me-on-the-mountain) is a plant can take over areas with moist soils, including stream and riverbanks.
+It is native to the Himlayas in Northern India and is now considered an invasive species in North America, Europe, and New Zealand.
 It produces a lot of plant nectar which can attract bees and other pollinating insects to Himalayan balsam instead of other naturally occurring plants.
 This plant has seed pods that when ripe, can explode or shoot seeds up to 7 m from the plant.
+Himalayan balsam is designated as a Regional Containment/Control species by the BC Provincial Priority Invasive Species List.

 How to Identify